ELEVATE-Project/mentoring/README.md

 ## Enable Citus Extension

-MentorEd relies on PostgreSQL as its core database system.
+Mentor application relies on PostgreSQL as its core database system.
 To boost performance and scalability, users can opt to enable the Citus extension.
 This transforms PostgreSQL into a distributed database, spreading data across multiple nodes to handle large datasets more efficiently as demand grows.

 For more information, refer **[Citus Data](https://www.citusdata.com/)**.